entu/ssg/README.md

 - _originalPath__
   Original path (if this page is generated to differnt path using _aliases_ parameter).
 Use this to redirect or for canonocal link.
 - _file__
   Files to load data from.
-This data is passed to index.jade in object named _self.file_.
+This data is passed to index.pug in object named _self.file_.
 You can put locale identificator to filename (like my_custom_list.en.yaml).
 You can use relative path (./ or ../).
 If used it's relative to source folder (set in _config.yaml_) and not this _data.yaml_ file

 ### Example page data.yaml: